luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 Now, let's check where the OpenJDK passes these parameters.

-Since we have access to the sources, I do not need to look at generated assembly.
-Yeah!
+(Since we have access to the sources, we do not need to look at generated assembly.
+Yeah!)